psionman/jekyll/docs/_docs/step-by-step/01-setup.md

 about using Git by reading through the
 [Git Handbook](https://guides.github.com/introduction/git-handbook/).

+Before you start, remove the file `index.markdown` which was automatically created in your root directory.
-Let's add your first file.
-Create `index.html` in the root with the following content (first, remove the file `index.markdown` which was automatically created in your root directory):
+Now let's add your first file.
+Create `index.html` in the root with the following
+content:

 ```html
 <!doctype html>